stevehoover/RISC-V_MYTH_Workshop/README.md

 ## Temporary Makerchip Servers

 We are running two Makerchip servers specially for this workshop, with support for visualization not yet available at makerchip.com.
 Please help us distribute the load by using the appropriate links below based on the day-of-month of your birthday.
-For all links, open in a new tab using the right-click pull-down menu.
+For all links, open in a new tab using ctrl-click.
 (Github Markdown links always replace the page when clicked.)
 On the off-chance there is an issue with one server, feel free to use the other.

 ## Labs Starting-Point Code